 Research into traditional indigenous medicines is a developing field with traditional medicine currently utilised by 20 to 50 per cent of indigenous communities, including indigenous Australians, around the world.
 While not specific to older adults, a key finding of a recent review was the direct influence of health professional attitude on a person’s disclosure of use.
 Like other CM, failure to disclose use of traditional indigenous medicine could have potential implications for both care and medication interactions.

 - Evidence is lacking regarding the use, benefits, risks, safety and effectiveness of complementary medicine for older people and older people receiving palliative care.

 - The evidence is limited for use of CM in residential aged care.

-- All included systematic reviews cite methodological shortcomings of the included studies: small sample size, lack of consistency across study design, population and outcomes with little mention of risks and safety issues.
+- Many included systematic reviews cite methodological shortcomings of the included studies: small sample size, lack of consistency across study design, population and outcomes, use of validated instruments, with little mention of risks and safety issues.

 - There is a paucity of research and evidence in both animal assisted therapy and hypnotherapy.